fabianlee/google-hello-app-logging-multiarch/README.md

 ## GoLang syntax check

-If you have [GoLang installed locally](https://fabianlee.org/2022/10/29/golang-installing-the-go-programming-language-on-ubuntu-22-04/), you can run a build sanity check on the main.go program before having the pipeline do a full build.
+If you have [GoLang installed locally](https://fabianlee.org/2022/10/29/golang-installing-the-go-programming-language-on-ubuntu-22-04/), you can run a local sanity check on the main.go syntax before having the remote pipeline do a full build.

 ```
 make local-golang